kingsgeocomp/gds_env/README.md

 2. [Anaconda Python](https://www.anaconda.com/distribution/#download-section) and the supporting packages specified in the relevant YAML file ([full](https://github.com/kingsgeocomp/gsa_env/blob/master/gsa.yml) or [simplified](https://github.com/kingsgeocomp/gsa_env/blob/master/gsa_sm.yml)).

 We are progressively migrating away from local installation via `conda` and towards the use of Docker for teaching since it ensures that all students have the same packages installed.
 However, if you simply want to play with the geo-data analysis stack or are on a low-powered machine unable to run Docker in full then direct installation may be appropriate.

+A more detailed set of instructions can also be found in [Dani's Repo](https://github.com/darribas/gds19/tree/master/content/infrastructure). **Read this if you have trouble!**

 ## Requirements for Installing from Docker